shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 same rate as the baseline conversion rate (which is the same rate as the `A` group).

-We can take our graph from above and show how the diminshed effect influences the conversion rate of the people assigned to various days.
+We can take our graph from above and show how the diminished effect influences the conversion rate of the people assigned to various days.

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-7-1.png)